 How to Pick the Best Mattress for You

 This is a loaded topic, so we're going to break it down into a few different categories: function, firmness, and material.
 Thinking through where you need the mattress, who will sleep on it, and what your priorities are when it comes to mattress construction will help narrow your options so you can shop with focus and cut through all the marketing clutter.

 Choosing the Top Mattress By Function

 The amount of mental effort (and money) you'll be willing to invest in your new mattress has everything to do with its function.
 Shopping for a guest bedroom that needs to be comfortable for the widest variety of people as possible, but that won't be used as often?
 You'll look at a different, more budget-friendly set of mattress options than when shopping for your own bedroom as a single person.
 You'll look for different options still if you're looking for a bed that you and your partner can both agree upon.
-No matter what space you're mattress shopping for, keep in mind that the lifespan of even the best mattress is about ten years, so even your seldom-used guest room might need an upgrade.
+No matter what space you're mattress shopping for, keep in mind that the lifespan of even the finest mattresses is about ten years, so even your seldom-used guest room might need an upgrade.

 Choosing the Best Mattress Firmness

 The firmness of your bed should depend on those using it.
 Crib mattresses and mattresses for young children are designed to be on the firmer side for safety reasons, so all crib mattresses are designed to be firm enough to keep an infant's nose from sinking into it.
 The best kids' mattresses are typically fairly firm, as well, to reduce the risk of suffocation.
 In a guest space, it makes sense to choose a middle-of-the-road mattress to keep everyone as comfortable as possible; a softer innerspring mattress with a light pillowtop is a popular choice for these spaces.